couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4500-replication.markdown

 ### Replication Conflicts

-Replication is a bit like merging branches in a version control system (or pushing and pulling in Git).
+Replication is a bit like merging branches in a version control system (for example, pushing and pulling in Git).
 And just as in version control, you can run into conflicts if incompatible changes have been made to the same data.
 In Couchbase Lite this happens if a replicated document is changed differently in the two databases, and then one database is replicated to the other.
 Now both of the changes exist there.
 Here's an example scenario:

  1. Create mydatabase on device A.
  2. Create document 'doc' in mydatabase.
 Let's say its revision ID is '1-foo'.